How donations work

 Consider Donating? .....

-Legislation (WEEE) Requires: Donated equipment to be fully working.
-Realistically aged seven years or less for suitable reuse capability
+Legislation (WEEE) Requires: Donated equipment needs to be fully working.
+Aged seven years or less for suitable reuse capability

-- Items we cannot reuse: Non working and Printers, Scanners, Fax machines, Photocopiers, Non intel Apple Mac's, Older computer (CRT) screens.
-Disposal advice is available on request
+Non-working, Printers, Scanners, Fax machines, Photocopiers, Older computer screens (CRT).
+Approved disposal advice available on request

 Donate your computer equipment